Ozioma45/Dums_Creative_Hub_Portfolio/README.md

 # Dums Creative Hub 🎬✨

 Dums Creative Hub is a clean, minimal, and modern one-page portfolio website built for a professional video editor.
 The design emphasizes creativity, user experience, and performance.
-Built using React and Tailwind CSS, the site includes a responsive design, light/dark theme toggle, auto-scrolling testimonial carousel, and smooth animations with Framer Motion.
+Built using React and Tailwind CSS, the site includes a responsive design, dynamic content powered by Sanity CMS, and smooth animations with Framer Motion.

 ## 🌐 Live Demo